SystemsApproach/ops/provision.rst

-The provisioning interface for each of the Kubernetes variants just described includes a programmatic API, a Command Line Interface (CLI), and a Graphical User Interface (GUI), where if you try any of the tutorials we recommended throughout this book, you'll likely use one of the latter two.
+The provisioning interface for each of the Kubernetes variants just described includes a programmatic API, a Command Line Interface (CLI), and a Graphical User Interface (GUI).
+If you try any of the tutorials we recommended throughout this book, you'll likely use one of the latter two.
 For operational deployments, however, having a human operator interact with a CLI or GUI is problematic.
 This is not